okTurtles/group-income/docs/Getting-Started-frontend.md

 - :book: See [the `vue-script2` documentation](https://github.com/taoeffect/vue-script2) for more info

-**Method 1.2: Lazy-load an entire route**
+**Method 1.2: Lazy-loading an entire route**

-You can lazy-load an entire route (i.e. an entire "page") by leveraging the *code-splitting* capabilities of browserify or webpack.
+You can lazy-load an entire route (i.e. an entire "page") by leveraging the *code-splitting* capabilities of Browserify or Webpack.

 - :book: See [the `vue-router` documentation](https://router.vuejs.org/en/advanced/lazy-loading.html) for more info